YoniGR94/Firefighter_wage_progres/firefighters_lm_wildfires.md

 Firefighters’ Wage and the Effect of Global Warming
 ================
-Yoni
+Yoni g.
-2022-04-04
+2022-07-10

 ## Intro

-The goal of this portfolio is to try to find up weather firefighters gain more wage for more work, in general.
+The portfolio’s goal is to try to find up weather firefighters gain more wage for more work, in general.
 As a result of the global warming, wildfires became more common all over the US.

 One can ask, should the work of emergency, ans specifically firefighters, be paid by the amount of cases?